64studio/pdk/manual/PreseedFile.md

 This example preseed file instructs the debian installer to use the CDROM drive as main APT source media and to automatically install the `standard` task, which will pull all packages of your Ubuntu/hardy remix.

-You can now actually [BuildingMedia build your installation media].
+You can now actually [build your installation media](BuildingMedia.md).